#graph-node #graph-algorithms #networking #directed-graph #graphtheory

 Exact algorithm give the optimal solution, but its runtime is not polynomial.
 This can lead to long runtimes while working with larger inputs.
 Generally it is uncommon to have an instance, for which an approximation algorithm does not return the optimal answer.

-Solve the instance and print the transactions.
+Solve the instance and get a solution as string.

 Solve the instance and print a dot string for graph visualization with graphviz.